Making Space for the “Out of Nowhere”

 And while some may call these “soft” skills, their absence has very real consequences.
 They help explain why people feel isolated after tragedy.
 Why families fracture.
 Why employees quiet quit.
 These capacities are not optional.
 They are essential to our human experience.
 They are essential to connection.

-In that moment, I was grateful for the times I had recognized an “out of nowhere” moment and responded accordingly.
-But as someone who reflects deeply (and often analytically), it also made me think about the moments I missed, like the times someone didn’t reach out because I “looked busy.”
-Or one that hurts in reflection, when that person has been my son or daughter.
+In that moment, I was grateful for the times I had recognized an “out of nowhere” moment and responded from authenticity.
+But also, as someone who reflects deeply (and often analytically) about my own behavior, it made me think about the moments I missed, like the times someone didn’t reach out because I allowed trivial task to make me “look busy”.

-And when I was the one in need, I remember reaching for my phone, only to put it back down.
+It also had me think about my own moments of apprehension.
+Those moments when I was the one in need.
+I remember reaching for my phone, only to put it back down.
 Or choosing not to step into a supervisor’s office because I felt the same hesitation: This is just too out-of-nowhere.

 Which brings me to the real question: